 - At 10. am our driver and guide will be waiting you in hotel lobby.
 It is approximately 3.5 hours drive to Gabala from Baku, but our journey will take longer as we will stop in many sights on the way.

-- The city was first mentioed by Ptolemaues in the 1st century AD.
+- The city was first mentioned in the 1st century AD.
 Shamakhy was the most important city of the region during the Middle ages.
 After leaving the Shamakhy, we continue to Gabala.

 Day 5: Gabala- Shaki tour

-You will start a day with wonderful breakfast.
+- You will start a day with wonderful breakfast.
 At 09. am our driver and guide will be waiting you in hotel lobby.

 Day 6: Wine Degustation & Gabala- Baku

-You will start a day with wonderful open buffet breakfast.
+- You will start a day with wonderful open buffet breakfast.
 After check out we will visit Savalan winery for tasting the locally produced wines along with the tasty snacks.
 Also, we will visit the grape fields and production sites to get more understating about the Azerbaijan wine making traditions.

-After our winery visit, we will leave for Baku.
+- Soon after our winery visit, we will leave for Baku.